Acorns Review: A Simple Way to Help Your Savings Grow

 The bottom line

 Investing is an important element of financial success.
 The sooner you get started, the easier it will be to save for retirement, build up an emergency fund, etc. Whether you use the Acorns app to automate the process is up to you.
 If you’re just starting out, the automation and relatively low risk of micro-investing can provide a great learning experience.
-Just make sure you read all of the fine print!

 Scroll to Top